neroist/sitelen-pona-ucsur-guide/README.md

 ### Linux

-The ~~only~~ (nasin sitelen Wakalito li lon · ilo ante kin li lon) current supported input engine for Linux is ibus, for this to work, you need both `ibus`, and `ibus-tables` installed.
+One current supported input engine for Linux is ibus, for this to work, you need both `ibus`, and `ibus-tables` installed.
 For installation commands/instructions, see [this page](https://github.com/ibus/ibus/wiki/ReadMe#install-binary-packages).

 > During installation, regarding Ubuntu, feel free to remove `ibus-qt4` from the `apt-get insall` command, which has been removed from Ubuntu's main repository.